-Costs may be requested under Directly Incurred if they meet the general requirement that they are projectspecific, auditable costs.
-Research Fellows time should be charged as Directly Incurred.
+Costs may be requested under Directly Incurred if they meet the general requirement that they are project-specific, auditable costs.
+Fellow's time should be charged as Directly Incurred.

-Investigator costs can be charged to a project as Directly Incurred (DI) if their time spent on the grant is auditable, this includes investigators who are either contracted to work 100% on the project or where timesheets are used.
-Directly Incurred Investigator costs can be vired with other Directly Incurred costs.
+Project lead and co-lead costs can be charged to a project as Directly Incurred (DI) if their time spent on the grant is auditable, this includes project leads and co-leads who are either contracted to work 100% on the project or where timesheets are used.
+Directly Incurred project lead and co-lead costs can be vired with other Directly Incurred costs.
 However any additional costs incurred over budget will need to be met out of the Research Organisation's own resources.